jonoroboto/say-no-to-mowlands/src/pages/index.md

     section_id: intro
     component: Intro
     content: >-
-      This is the "about" excerpt.
-It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
-There also exists a dedicated about page where you can write more about yourself for those who are interested.
+      Welcome to the official Say no to Mowlands site.
+We are opposing the building of a 1500 home new estate on meadowlands, for more information click the learn more below
     actions:
       - label: Learn More
-        url: /about
+        url: /purpose
 menus:
   main:
     title: Home